 When soup season comes around, it's time to make this Sourdough Discard Cornbread recipe to serve with it!
-Light, fluffy, and a great use for your leftover sourdough starter, this recipe is a keeper throughout the year!
+Light, fluffy, and a great way to use your leftover sourdough starter, this recipe is a keeper throughout the year!

 Baking with sourdough discard is one of my favorite things to do!
-You can make baked sourdough donuts, sourdough scones, sourdough discard banana bread, sourdough discard pancakes, sourdough Irish soda bread, sourdough discard waffles, sourdough chocolate chip muffins, and even sourdough crackers with herbs and olive oil crackers!
+You can make baked sourdough donuts, my favorite sourdough chocolate chip muffins, and even sourdough crackers with herbs and olive oil crackers!

 What is Sourdough Discard?